JosiahBizure/tinyraycaster/README.md

     - Adds `player_angle` to define viewing direction (in radians)
     - Steps along a ray using cosine and sine to compute (x, y) positions
     - Stops when a wall is hit; draws each ray point in white

+- **Step 5**: Render a visibility cone using many rays
+    - Adds `fov` (field of view) and casts one ray per horizontal screen column
+    - Each ray marches forward until it hits a wall, drawing a white pixel trail
+    - The result is a full visibility cone projected from the player’s perspective